viccro/cryptidSightings/dataDict/account.md

 ## Sub-element: [sightingDate](date.md)
 **Element tag:** `<sightingDate>`

 **Description:** The date on which a sighting occurred.
-If the same cryptid was seen over multiple days, multiple sighting objects should be used to describe these discrete sightings.
+If the same cryptid was seen over multiple days, multiple sightingDate objects should be used to describe these discrete sightings.

 **Required**